 In regard to curriculum, the school administrator interviews showed a consistent response across schools.
-12 out of 13 Hidden Gem schools have a set curriculum that teachers can supplement as they see fit.
+12 out of 13 Out-Performer schools have a set curriculum that teachers can supplement as they see fit.
 1 school out of 13 schools has a teacher created curriculum.
 When talking about the curriculum, 4 out of 13 school administrators mentioned that teachers helped select the curriculum at the school.

 In terms of school mindsets, 7 out of 13 school administrators brought up having high expectations for students at the school.
 There was not a question directly about this, but it came up with 7 schools without prompting.

-Many of the Hidden Gem schools go beyond only teaching to state standards.
+Many of the Out-Performer schools go beyond only teaching to state standards.
 8 out of 13 schools mention having either a strong STEM focus or arts focus.
 Specifically, 4 of these 8 schools mention a performing arts emphasis and 4 mention a STEM emphasis.
 When talking about the arts, one school has a drama teacher and students take drama classes in addition to their music classes.
 Another school allows students to form bands together.

 When talking about STEM, one school mentioned having a STEM lab through Northwestern University.
 Another school discussed teaching students how to code in a coding lab and teaching students how to use a 3-D printer.
 Each of these 8 schools had community partners in the arts or STEM to support the STEM/arts emphasis.

 At the Out-Performer schools, school administrators also brought up school decision making.
 6 out of 13 Out-Performer administrators brought up including teachers in school decision making and utilizing teacher feedback.
 Table 1.1 shows direct principal quotes from these six schools.